top of page

 GCCMI-CCM is customer-centric while the GCCMI CCBP-SS is Talent-centric.

 It is the performed practice that would yield the fulfillment of business objectives and the achievement of target KPI, not the other way around!
-The CCBP-SS 2.800- encapsulates the 10 best practices which do not require your call center to be certified based on performance indicators or even statistical data but rather on the adoption and implementation of the GCCMI standard set of call center best practices.
+The CCBP-SS 2.900 encapsulates 12 best practices which do not require your call center to be certified based on performance indicators or even statistical data but rather on the adoption and implementation of the GCCMI standard set of call center best practices.

 The Talent Engagement Strategic Capability consists of best practices.
 Each practice has performance management characteristics.
 The Talent Engagement Strategic Capability is about the best practices related to workload management, quality management, process management and performance management.